taw10/crystfel/doc/articles/tutorial.rst

 The bar at the left (note that it may have a vertical scrollbar) shows the main data processing steps in roughly chronological order from top to bottom.
-The white area a the bottom is the *log area*, where messages will be displayed.
+The white area at the bottom is the *log area*, where messages will be displayed.
 The large grey area is where images will be displayed.

 Start by loading the data.
 To do this, click **Load data** at the top.
 You